What does it mean to opt out of employer health insurance?

 Employers who fail to document opt-outs may face compliance risks if audited.

-FAQs about opting out of employer health insurance
+Frequently asked questions about opting out of employer health insurance

 Can an employee opt out of employer coverage and get Marketplace subsidies?